top of page

 This is Part 1 of the Foundations Series —

-not answers, just space to notice what your body may already be trying to show you.
+not answers, just space to notice what your body may already be showing you.

 Your nervous system quietly shapes:

-Most of us were never taught any of this.
+Most of us were never taught to see ourselves this way.

 "“Why am I like this?”
 “What’s wrong with me?”